-At the end of the project, child outcome data will be submitted to the EEF's data archive which is managed by the Fischer Family Trust (FFT).
-At this point, EEF will become a data controller and FFT will be a data processor We will only use your child's data for the purposes for which we collected it, unless we reasonably consider that we need to use it for another related reason and that reason is compatible with the original purpose.
+At the end of the project, the outcome data collected by Qa research will be submitted to the EEF's data archive which is managed by the Fischer Family Trust (FFT).
+At this point, EEF will become a data controller and FFT will be a data processor.
+The privacy notice for the EEF's data archive can be viewed here: www.educationendowmentfoundation.org.uk/privacy-notices/privacy-notice-for-the-eef-data-archive

+We will only use your data for the purposes for which we collected it, unless we reasonably consider that we need to use it for another related reason and that reason is compatible with the original purpose.
 If we need to use your data for an unrelated purpose, we will seek your consent to use it for that new purpose.

-For the purposes of research and archiving, outcome data will be linked with information about the children from the National Pupil Database (NPD) and shared with the University of Oxford, University College London, the Department for Education, the EEF, the EEF's archive manager, the Office for National Statistics and potentially other research teams.
-Further matching to NPD and other administrative data may take place during subsequent research.
+For the purposes of research and archiving, outcome data will be linked with information about the children from the National Pupil Database (NPD) and shared with the University of Oxford, UCL Institute of Education, the Department for Education, the EEF, the EEF's archive manager, the Office for National Statistics and potentially other research teams.